Surveying Excellence Awards

 • Impact.
 The impact of your work on addressing the sustainability agenda.
 The applicability of your approach by others to replicate in their professional life.
 Measurability of impact.

-The SCSI Young Surveyor of the Year award recognises those young members with remarkable dedication, potential and drive to improve the profession.
+The SCSI Emerging Leader award recognises new members with remarkable dedication, potential and drive to improve the profession.
 If you or a colleague have become a Chartered or Associate member of the SCSI in the past five years with a passion for the career (but no longer than 10-years working in the industry), we encourage you to apply or nominate them.
-The Young Surveyor of the Year is an outstanding role model who practices to the highest standards of professionalism and advocates for the profession.
+The Emerging Leader is an outstanding role model who practices to the highest standards of professionalism and advocates for the profession.

 How to enter: